 Step 4: Then select the Lock icon ( displayed at the end of the window).

-Step 5: Selecting the Lock icon, you will certainly be asked to type in password of Mac.
+Step 5: Select the Lock icon, you will certainly be asked to type in the password of Mac.
 Click on to Unlock.

-Step: 7: Choose Web tab.
-Then choose Try to limit adult websites automatically and click on Customize... button at the right.
+Step: 7: Choose Web tab and select Try to limit adult websites automatically and click on Customize… button.

 Step 8: Under Never allow these websites, select “+” button and type the URLs and Websites which you need to block.

-Now, if a kid user access to sites that's prevented, they'll come across a notification such as this.
-Normally, the user will need to go in other places.
+Now, if a kid user access to sites which you have prevented, they’ll come across a notification such as this.

 Step 1: Download and open the SelfControl app from here.